HuMingLab/ecDNAcaller/README.md

 on the exactly same set of cells as the logistic regression-based model.
 This is because CNV files are mandatory for the logistic regression-based model, but not required for the deep learning-based model.
-If DEV mode is disabled, the model will process all cells that have a readable count matrix file, which may (but not essentially) result in a slightly different, but more accurate result.
+If DEV mode is disabled, the model will process all cells that have a readable contact matrix file, which may (but not essentially) result in a slightly different, but more accurate result.

 ### 3. Manhattan plot